 A little bite of the Big Apple.

-3 PM — Check Into Archer
+3 PM — Check In to Archer

 5 PM — Get Your Tickets

 Getting day-of Broadway tickets can seem daunting, but our trusted concierges can easily help.
 Using a broker, they can assist you in purchasing tickets to any number of Broadway shows.
 This requires a payment to the broker.

-6 PM — Pre-Theatre Dinner
+6 PM — Pre-theatre Dinner

 8 PM — Broadway